SDooman/bootstrap-data-1/unit_3/unit_3.md

  - Each student (or pair) has a Google account
  - Each student (or pair) has completed Unit 1

+## <a id="intro"></a> Introduction
+[//] # (TODO: This intro to data stories needs work)

+So far you have seen how tables are used to store information.
+But if all data science was about was storing data, this class would be boring!
+This Unit will be your first exposure to telling a *Data Story*.

+A *Data Story* is a story you tell using data!
+By asking and answering questions using data tables, we can learn any number of things about that data.
+When you, the data scientist, present what you've learned by asking and answering questions, you are telling a story about the data.
+For example, in professional sports, scouts will collect data on how fast, strong, tall, accurate, etc. each player is, and ask questions from that data.
+When they decide which players to draft, they're telling a story about the data and which players were the answers to their questions.

+So we're going to be creating and telling
+*Data Stories*.
+How do we do that?

+Each *Data Story* starts by asking questions.
+These questions can be answered using specific data science/statistics techniques.
+Another important aspect of these questions is that they usually follow a certain **pattern**.
+No matter whether a data scientist is working with sports data, crime rates, movie information, the questions they ask will follow a **pattern**.

+In this course, we will teach you some of the most important question **patterns** that show up in data science, and you will ask and answer these kinds of questions with a data set of your choice.
+Once you've answered these questions, you can tell your own data story!
+For this Unit, you will learn the first two Table operations that help you ask/answer the first **pattern** of questions.

 ## <a id="selecting"></a> Selecting

 You've just loaded your first tables